KillzXGaming/BfresPlatformConverter/README.md

 ## Development
 For those interesting in adding another game to be supported, all that needs to be done is adding a material handler for the game you are converting from.
 These presets are done [here](https://github.com/KillzXGaming/BfresLibrary/tree/master/BfresLibrary/PlatformConverters/Presets).

+The most common change is render state being turned into render info parameters.
+Some games may also add new shader options and parameters which needs to be adjusted accordingly.